Chaos and Creation in the Backyard: Reception

 At Metacritic, the album holds an average Metascore of 78 out of 100, based on 19 reviews, which indicates a generally favourable reception.
-Advance reviews for Chaos and Creation in the Backyard suggested that after delivering Flaming Pie, Run Devil Run, Driving Rain and this album – all in uninterrupted succession – McCartney was in a late-career creative peak.
-Many critics and longtime listeners also considered that the album was unusually reflective and intimate-sounding for McCartney.
-The sudden shift in direction was generally considered an unexpected and welcome surprise, and resulted in four Grammy nominations for the album, including the nomination for Album of the Year.

 Reviewing for the BBC, Daryl Easlea described Chaos and Creation as "Very, very good", and added: Riding to Vanity Fair', 'Too Much Rain', 'Anyway' and 'How Kind of You' are full of subtle nuances, killer hooks and sweet surprises.
 They really do rank among his very best work."
 In The New York Times, Jon Pareles wrote that McCartney's return to a multi-instrumentalist role "makes the songs more intimate and less conventional", while remarking of the project: "Sir Paul chose a producer who favored the experimental side: Nigel Godrich … Sir Paul also lined up his best backup band since the Beatles: himself."
+AllMusic's Stephen Thomas Erlewine argued the album, along with its predecessors Run Devil Run and Driving Rain, represented a late-career renaissance for McCartney.
+He argued Chaos was a more cohesive record than Flaming Pie, further praising Chaoss meditative and reflective mood throughout.

 In the US, Chaos and Creation in the Backyard debuted at No. 6 on the Billboard 200 with sales of 91,545 copies.
 It stayed on chart for a total of 21 weeks, selling over 530,000 copies up to 2007.
-However, the album underperformed in the UK, peaking at only No. 10 and spending only three weeks inside the top 200, with cumulative sales of around 45,000 units.
+In the UK, the album peaked at No. 10 with cumulative sales of around 45,000 units.
 According to the annual report published by EMI, Chaos and Creation in the Backyard had sold 1.3 million copies worldwide by the end of March 2006.
+The album received four Grammy nominations at the 48th Annual Grammy Awards in 2006, including a nomination for Album of the Year.